-Stroll through historic plantation grounds, dance and eat the day away at the famous Jambalaya Festival, and meander along the Mississippi River.
+Stroll through the grounds of a historic estate, dance and eat the day away at the famous Jambalaya Festival, and meander along the Mississippi River.
 These are just a few of the many things to do in Ascension Parish.
 Home to the towns of Gonzales, Donaldsonville, and Sorrento, the parish is steeped in history and offers plenty of compelling places to dine, shop, and explore.
-Whether you’re driving through the “Bayou State” or unloading your bags at an elegant bed & breakfast, don’t miss out on the sights, sounds, and tastes of Ascension Parish.
+Whether you’re driving through the “Bayou State” or unloading your bags at an elegant bed & breakfast, don’t miss out on the sights, sounds, and tastes of Louisiana’s Sweet Spot, Ascension Parish.

 Try your hand at winning a prize from one of the Midway games and soar on the Ferris wheel and other carnival rides.
-Tuck into a wide array of foods or take a cooking class.
+Watch over 100 cooks compete to win the World Championship Title.
 Don’t miss out on any of the live music playing throughout the festival.

 If you’re looking to experience the one-of-a-kind culture of southern Louisiana all in one place, stop by the Gonzales’ Jambalaya Festival.

-Then stroll through the River Road African American Museum to learn more about the community that played a key role Louisiana’s sugar cane country.
+Then stroll through the River Road African American Museum to learn more about the history and culture of African American in the rural communities of south Louisiana.

 If the outdoors is calling your name, soak up the sun as you explore Louisiana’s riverfront with Donaldsonville's Historic Portal to the Past, seven wayside exhibits that tell the history of Donaldsonville by way of a walking self-guided tour.

 See the Mississippi River at the Riverwalk areas in Donaldsonville or Houmas House where you’ll enjoy the breeze flowing between massive oak trees and the charming paved path alongside the Mississippi River.
-Gaze out at the waterway and you'll see river boats passing by, just as they have for decades before.
+Gaze out at the waterway and maybe you'll see riverboats passing by, just as they have for decades before.

-Needless to say, you’ll need your appetite when you visit Ascension Parish.
+Needless to say, you’ll need your appetite when you visit Ascension Parish, Louisiana’s Sweet Spot!